 This is a popular drone and has some great features at a low price point.
-It has excellent propeller protectors which blend in to the body (and don’t stick out like standard propeller guards) and act as bumpers which offer good protection all round.
+It has excellent propeller protectors that blend into the body (and don’t stick out like standard propeller guards) and act as bumpers that offer good protection all round.

-It exhibits good stability thanks to a 6-axis gyro, which is a important when flying indoors, and has good build quality all round thanks to it’s tough exterior.
+It exhibits good stability thanks to a 6-axis gyro, which is important when flying indoors and has good build quality all round thanks to its tough exterior.

 Flight time/battery time is pretty average, but the UDI U818A is a great choice for an indoor drone if you need a camera on board at a low price point.